It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Episode 4

-As The Savages hurtles towards its conclusion (I say hurtle, it’s more of a gradual jog), Sue is still engaged with the storyline.
+As The Savages hurtles towards its conclusion – well, I say hurtle, it’s more a gentle jog – Sue is still engaged with the storyline.

-Sue: It’s a good job the Doctor didn’t land on this planet two seasons ago – he wouldn’t have had a conscience to give to Jano.
-In fact, Jano would have ended up even more intolerable than he is now!
+Sue: It’s a good job the Doctor didn’t land on this planet two years ago – he wouldn’t have had a conscience to give.
+In fact, Jano would have ended up even more intolerable than he is now.

-As if to prove how much he’s changed in the intervening years, the Doctor is as proactive as we’ve ever seen him, electing to forgo diplomacy for sheer brute force.
-He leads an assault on the laboratory and they smash it to bits.
+As if to prove how much he’s changed, the Doctor is as proactive as we’ve ever seen him, electing to forgo diplomacy for sheer brute force, smashing a laboratory to pieces in the process.

 Me: The ending is a little pat, but at least it’s a message of tolerance.
-A message of tolerance delivered by a man who’s been blacked-up.
-My head hurts.
+A message of tolerance delivered by a man whose face has been blacked-up.
+Oh, my head hurts.

 Sue: It doesn’t ring true.
-I don’t believe that one man could convince a whole planet of ****s to suddenly change its mind overnight.
-What’s to stop them killing Jano and rebuilding the machines again?
+I don’t believe one man can convince a planet of ****s to change their minds overnight.
+What’s to stop them from killing Jano and rebuilding those machines again?

 What they really need here is an impetuous alien to help smooth things over.